techidaily/site-facebook/source/_posts/englands-football-giants-disavow-online-platforms-for-mental-wellness.md

 ## The Social Media Abuse of Soccer Stars Is Ongoing

- In February 2021, the English football community wrote[a joint letter](https://www.premierleague.com/news/2022448) to Jack Dorsey, CEO of Twitter, and Mark Zuckerberg, CEO of Facebook.
+ In February 2021, the English football community wrote [a joint letter](https://www.premierleague.com/news/2022448) to Jack Dorsey, CEO of Twitter, and Mark Zuckerberg, CEO of Facebook.
 Part of which read:

 > The language used is debasing, often threatening and illegal.
 It causes distress to the recipients and the vast majority of people who abhor racism, sexism and discrimination of any kind.
 We have had many meetings with your executives over the years but the reality is your platforms remain havens for abuse.
 Your inaction has created the belief in the minds of the anonymous perpetrators that they are beyond reach.